de-escalation strategies

 For example: “It makes sense that you’re upset right now because you really wanted the orange cup, not the blue cup – and because it’s hard not to get what you want sometimes.”

 You don’t want your child to feel shame for having emotions.
 We can learn a lot from emotions.
-It’s the actions that need to change.
+When everyone is calm, you can guide your child to express their feelings differently next time.

 5. Respect Personal Space